There's always plenty of flexibility around uni applications - even after you've got your results

 Adjustment is there for those who have done better than expected in their exams, by meeting and exceeding their firm offer.

-This means matching every part of your firm offer and – in at least one instance – exceeded it.
+This means matching every part of your firm offer and – in at least one instance – exceeding it.

 For example, let's say your offer was BBB.
 If you achieve ABB, then you're eligible for Adjustment.
 You hit every grade and - in the case of that A - went one better.
 But if you get AAC, you won't be.
 Although you picked up a couple of grades with those As - the C is lower than your offer.

 Adjustment is an opportunity to look around at other universities to see if there are better options, while keeping hold of the place that you've just earned.